Macular Degeneration Research

 Gene therapy

 Gene therapy may be an alternative to current therapies.
 A single injection of a harmless virus carrying the therapeutic gene is inserted into the eye.
 The goal of this therapy is to help the person with macular degeneration make their own protection against further damage from the disease.
-New gene therapy options are currently in clinical trial, expected to be available to the public within a few years.1-4
+New gene therapy options are currently in clinical trial, and expected to be available to the public within a few years.1-4

 Stem cell therapy